unicodefreak/jbnode/README.md

 High throughput is achieved by eliminating the need to parse complex protocol data (data overhead is about 20 bytes for request/response pair, data is passed in binary form) and high overall performance of Netty and node.js.

-The service class may be extended to act as "request router", determining the final destination from parsed request data.
+Byte array parameters are chosen for maximum binary compatibility.
+Service class may be extended to act as "request router", determining the final destination from parsed request data, so you may pass whatever data format you want.

 ## Running jbNode in standalone mode: